donalshijan/Database-Indexing/ReadMe.md

 The CLI will guide you with the command usage for interaction.

 When running the program in btree index mode, if the program crashes while running tests, then to clean up all those index files generated by test manually, would be a pain, so to help with that, a script thas been provided to delete all those index files.
+(Hopefully, you will never need this)

 To delete index files generated when running test using script

     chmod +x delete_index_files.sh

     ./delete_index_files.sh